adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 1. Name it "HelloFromRuby"
 2. Chose the option of "Upload a .ZIP file"
-3. Use the `lambda_basic_execution` role, if you don't have it, create it.
+3. Use the `lambda_basic_execution` role, if you don't have it, create it

 Confirm it and create the Lambda function.

 Test the function by clicking on the blue "Test" button.
 You can accept the `HelloWorld` test template, those arguments are going to be ignored for now.
 You should see the following output: